Rating

 Elfreth's Alley, Philadelphia

-By the 20th century, unfortunately, the historic street was in disrepair and the city seriously considered knocking down the homes several times, particularly to make room for new roadways.
+By the twentieth century, unfortunately, the historic street was in disrepair and the city seriously considered knocking down the homes several times, particularly to make room for new roadways.
 Before World War II, however, concerned citizens organized an association that has served to protect the National Historic Landmark through the years and has helped raise funds to renovate the homes.
 Today, all but one of the homes is privately owned.
 One home serves as a museum for visitors.
 All have been lovingly restored.

 Touring Elfreth’s Alley